cody-berry/jack-2048/README.md

 # jack-p9
-Lecture notes for Project 9 of Nand2Tetris and a Jack program.
+Lecture notes for Project 9 of Nand2Tetris and a Jack program for 2048!